 A panda cub was born at the San Diego Zoo on August 2, 2005.

-…which, according to my calculation (though I’m very bad at math), would be on or about November 10th.
-In which case, I think she should be named "Lynnette" in honor of my November 14th birthday.
+According to my calculation (though I’m very bad at math), this would be on or about November 10th.
+In which case, I think she should be named “Lynnette” in honor of my November 14th birthday.
 Check out their website to see what name they ultimately choose for this cute little panda cub!

-Here’s the live streaming Panda Cam.
-At this point, she’s cute in that "ugly newborn baby animal kind of way"… The webcam does pretty much provide a round-the-clock view of her though.
+Here’s the live streaming Panda Cam from the San Diego Zoo.
+At this point, she’s cute in that “ugly newborn baby animal kind of way”… The webcam does pretty much provide a round-the-clock view of her though.

 Another baby panda was born on July 9, 2005 at the Smithsonian National Zoological Park.
 This one is a boy, and his name will be decided on October 17th.

 “The July 9 birth of a male panda cub at the National Zoo generated 637,000 visits to the zoo’s panda Web page over a three-day period, said Peper Long, a zoo spokeswoman.
 Source

 This little guy is definitely in the prime of his “cute stage”!
 He’s full of fur and loves to roll around and sleep in front of the camera.

 In addition to the zoo’s daily panda blog, featuring an update on the mother and baby, there are two camera views you can choose here:

 Indoor Panda Cam (…usually see the baby cub rolling around or resting, or mother and baby hanging out; camera frequently zooms in and captures different angles)